Home ➡️ English Grammar ➡️ Fix 5 Common Grammar Mistakes in School with Detective Leo

 Why Finding Common Mistakes in English Grammar Makes You Stand Out

 Think of English writing like a fun playground map.
 If you take a wrong turn, you might land in a muddy puddle instead of sliding down the giant slide!
-For example, when you talk about an amazing person, using the word which makes them sound like a lifeless toy or an old bicycle.
-People always deserve the happy word who instead!
+For example, when you talk about an amazing person, using the word that makes them sound like a lifeless toy or an old bicycle.
+As a result, people always deserve the happy word who instead!

 Learning to avoid these student grammar slips is like adding supercharger rocket boots to your boots.
-It means your school friends, your family, and your classroom teachers will instantly understand every single story you share.
-Let us look at the secret map to fix them today.
+Because of this, your school friends, your family, and your classroom teachers will instantly understand every single story you share.
+In addition, let us look at the secret map to fix them today.

 🕵️♂️ Detective Leo Solves 5 Tricky Student Grammar Slips

 Deep inside the bright town of Wordville, Detective Leo the lion woke up to a very chaotic morning.
 A mischievous little monkey named Pip had snuck into the classroom and swapped words on the board to play a prank!
-The young school children were looking at the boards completely puzzled.
-Leo grabbed his notepad to investigate these typical pupil language errors.
+For this reason, the young schoolchildren were looking at the boards, completely puzzled.
+Therefore, Leo grabbed his notepad to investigate these typical pupil language errors.

 The first mixed-up sentence by the door said: “The woman which works here is from Japan.”
-Leo laughed softly and explained the secret logic: “Look kids, people have feelings and names, so they always use who.
-Objects like tables or boxes do not breathe, so they use which.
+Leo laughed softly and explained the secret logic: “Look, kids, people have feelings and names, so they always use who.
+On the other hand, objects like tables or boxes do not breathe, so they use which.
 A woman is a human, not a box!”
-He fixed the card immediately: “The woman who works here is from Japan.”
+Furthermore, he fixed the card immediately: “The woman who works here is from Japan.”

 Next, Leo walked over to the clinic board.
 It said: “She’s married with a dentist.”
 Leo tapped his fuzzy nose.
 “In English grammar, when two people get married, we use the helper word to because it connects them like a bridge.
-If you say with, it sounds like they are just eating lunch together!”
-He repaired it to read: “She’s married to a dentist.”
+In contrast, if you say with, it sounds like they are just eating lunch together!”
+Hence, he repaired it to read: “She’s married to a dentist.”

 On the main chalkboard, the monkey had left three more sentence traps that often cause classroom writing faults: